Finland's relations and development cooperation in Mozambique

 Ongoing programmes and projects

-• Support for the education sector via the Education Sector Common Fund (FASE), totalling EUR 28 million in 2020–2024.
+• Support for the education sector via the Education Sector Common Fund (FASE), totalling EUR 27 million in 2021–2024

-• Support for improving in-service teacher professional development via World Bank’s COACH initiative, totalling EUR 3 million in 2020–2024.
+• Support for improving in-service teacher professional development via World Bank’s COACH initiative, totalling EUR 3 million in 2020–2024

-Finland's development cooperation to support good governance
+Finland's development cooperation to support good governance, gender equality and crisis resilience

 Expected outcomes: Central institutions enhance gender equality and resilience